Pelham Parks and Rec offering fun fall programs for students - Shelby County Reporter

 PELHAM – The Pelham Parks and Recreation department is offering four weeks of outdoor programming designed to give children doing staggered and virtual school an opportunity to have fun in a safe setting.

-The programming called “Break Time Fun Time…Come Play at the Park” is a biweekly event that will take place on Tuesdays and Fridays of each week and will offer a different theme to encourage fun outdoor activities for children ages 5-12, according to Parks and Rec Director Alicia Walters.
+The programming called “Break Time Fun Time…Come Play at the Park” is a biweekly event that will take place on Tuesdays and Fridays of each week and will offer a different theme to encourage fun outdoor activities for children ages 5-12, according to Parks and Rec Assistant Director Alicia Walters.

 “We are here to serve the community and we are trying to be as creative as possible during this time,” Walters said.
 “We know that some families are choosing to do virtual learning and other students are on a staggered schedule so we are looking at ways to provide the community time to engage physically, socially and mentally.”